Kieeran/FPS-Game/README.md

       * Unity NavMesh is used for local pathfinding and movement within individual zones
 - Zone-based spatial reasoning system:
     + ZoneData and InfoPoint structures support area scanning, tactical positioning, and target pursuit
-    + These spatial data are baked in the Unity Editor and serialized as ScriptableObjects, providing a structured and persistent representation of the environment
+    + These spatial data are baked in the Unity Editor and serialized as ScriptableObjects
-    + At runtime, the system loads and leverages these data to support AI decision-making and navigation processes
+    + At runtime, the system loads and use these data to support AI decision-making and navigation processes
     + This approach enables bots to evaluate visible areas, select navigation targets, and perform contextual pathfinding

 # How to Run